-University of Vermont Libraries encompass the David W. Howe Memorial Library, Dana Medical Library, and Special Collections and University Archives.
+University of Vermont Libraries encompass the David W. Howe Memorial Library, Dana Health Sciences Library, and Silver Special Collections Library.
 All three libraries are home to robust collections.
 In sum, the Libraries make available more than one million books, 300,000 ebooks, 130,000 serials titles, 300 databases and electronic resources, and 26,000 multimedia materials.

 Researchers are welcome to search UVM ScholarWorks, an institutional repository of the scholarly and creative works of the UVM community, and the Center for Digital Initiatives, a digital library of research collections.